studioartlan/syng/README.md

 Symfony Angular Bridge

-This Bundle is in *very* aerly stage of predevelopment.
+This Bundle is in *very* early stage of predevelopment.
 Don't even look at it for now...

 Features: